Kristina01111000/Drws_site/README.md

 - at payment, say you will not be charged again after 4 months, "this learning program ends in four months, and your monthly payments will stop after your fourth month"
 - put down included with membership under courses, monthly and 4 month??

-Next call:
-- home page:
-	- archive system for the home page articles -> i think making them posts would be the best bet
-		- have not linked the articles yet b/c waiting on archive system

-- the powerpoint course is really long, how should i separate it?
-	- do you have the rights to the photos in it? -> they're good,
-	- intro slide 1 to 27 -> how to separate intro slides?
-	- why slide 28 - 35?
-	- chakras 36 - 44
-	- definitely needs a voice over or to be reorganized if we want it on the site
-	- try separating it into 2-3 courses,

--using pixlr for basic photo edits
-	- yellow image for philosophers corner
-- used photo editor for flavenoids picture, font = fresh

 current call: